 I joined ROD in 2014 after spending two years working as a graduate engineer in an offshore engineering consultancy in Galway.
 I became chartered in 2018.

 I've worked on a wide variety of motorway schemes at ROD, including:

 - Overbridges and underbridges and even a camel underpass in Qatar

 - Feature bridge projects, such as the Seabraes tied-arch and cable-stayed beam bridge in Dundee

 - Urban schemes, such as the River Dodder Public Transportation Bridge and, more recently, the Waterford North Quays Strategic Development Zone (SDZ)

-My involvement in the Northern Spire Bridge project in Sunderland and in feature cable-stayed bridge projects in India certainly helped my chartership application to stand out.
+My involvement in the Northern Spire Bridge project in Sunderland and in feature cable-stayed bridge projects in India certainly helped my chartership application stand out.

-Lorcan Connolly, Research Engineer
+Lorcan Connolly, Senior Engineer